 What does sustainability mean to you?

-How can we make urban farming more accessible to everyone?
+How can we make zero-waste more accessible to everyone?

 What do you hope to see in the future of sustainable fashion?